-- i.
-SB1 Excellence in Education for All Act - SB1 Excellence in Education for All Act (SCO 670 Voucher Co-Sponsorship Memo) - i.
-The Excellence in Education for All Act Co-Sponsorship memo - ii.
-Sponsored by Senator Scott Martin, Senate ED Chair - iii.
-Education Opportunity Accounts for PA's most vulnerable students - iv.
-Expansion of the existing EITC/OSTC tax credit scholarship programs - v.
-Charter school reforms and innovations - vi.
-Equal access to the best public education, regardless of ZIP code - vii.
-Protections for coronavirus learning pods - viii.
-Bill is not yet introduced and not yet available to be reviewed - Still waiting for the bill to be introduced in committee; Bill is expected to move quickly out of committee once introduced.
+SB1 Excellence in Education for All Act (SCO 670 - Voucher Co-Sponsorship Memo) - Filed on February 3.

+- The Excellence in Education for All Act Co-Sponsorship memo - Sponsored by Senator Scott Martin, Senate ED Chair - Education Opportunity Accounts for PA's most vulnerable students - Expansion of the existing EITC/OSTC tax credit scholarship programs - Charter school reforms and innovations - Equal access to the best public education, regardless of ZIP code - Protections for coronavirus learning pods - Bill is not yet introduced and not yet available to be reviewed - Still waiting for the bill to be introduced in committee; Bill is expected to move quickly out of committee once introduced.
-b.

 State Budget Update

-i.
 Passing an early budget is still the goal.
 House Republicans are looking at an education funding increase similar to that provided in the 2020-21 budget.
 The worry is that too many lawmakers will see federal COVID aid as a reason not to boost education funding, ignoring the fact that those funds cannot be used for expenses such as pensions and regular (and growing) district costs.

-c.
 PSERS Miscalculation

-i.
-PSERS employee contribution rates were incorrectly determined in December 2020.
-As a result, the contribution rate of approximately 100,000 school employees will go up either
+PSERS employee contributions rates were incorrectly determined in December 2020.
+As a result the contribution rate of approximately 100,000 school employees will go up either .50% or .75% depending upon their PSERS membership class.
+This will not impact employer contributions.